User37som/libbitcoin/bx-ek-new.md

 -c [--config]        The path to the configuration settings file.
 -h [--help]          Get a description and instructions for this command.
--u [--uncompressed]  Use the uncompressed public key format.
 -v [--version]       The desired payment address version.

 Arguments (positional):